 The course will:

-- provide teaching and learning opportunities to gain the knowledge and skills that are at the forefront of the successful implementation of an advanced health-focused data science project
+- provide teaching and learning opportunities to gain the knowledge and skills that underpin and are at the forefront of the successful implementation of an advanced health-focused data science project

 - equip learners with current data science tools and techniques to manage and analyse large datasets across healthcare systems